 After the first Steam Festival Dylan kept the demo up.
 Some pretty small streamers started finding it.
 Very slowly word got out.
 Here is one such small stream 5 months after the Steam Festival.

 One interesting side note is that the Streamer mentioned that Peglin’s cute capsule is what made him check it out.
 I always say a professionally drawn capsule is the most important marketing asset.
 Streamers look at your capsules judging whether it will make a great Youtube thumbnail.
 Spend money to make your capsules professional and interesting.
+Here is a blog on how Streamers NEED your capsule in various formats because it hurts their clickthrough rate if you have bad capsule art.

 If you see the full graph of followers, in July there is an ever so slight weekly increase in the number of wishlists earned.
 It was a very small organic build.